We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-There are many possible causes of sore nipples.
-Some are as benign as a poorly fitting bra.
+Your nipples can hurt for many reasons.
+Some causes are as benign as a poorly fitting bra.
 Others, like breast cancer, are more serious.
-That’s why you should see your doctor about any nipple soreness that doesn’t improve.
+See your doctor about any nipple soreness that doesn’t improve.

 One of the easiest explanations for sore nipples is friction.
 A loose bra or tight shirt can rub against your sensitive nipples and irritate them.
 If friction isn’t the cause, here are a few other conditions to consider.